Obando Fertility Rites: Saint Clare

-St. Clare of Assisi is the oldest saint declared patroness of Catanghalan (the town's former name), her image first enshrined the chapel built by missionaries of the Order of Friars Minor in the town.
-St. Clare was a 13th-century Italian nun, who founded the Poor Clares according to the rule and teachings of her contemporary, St. Francis.
+St. Clare of Assisi is the oldest saint declared patroness of Catanghalan (the town's former name), her image was first enshrined in the chapel built by missionaries of the Order of Friars Minor in the town.
+St. Clare was a 13th-century Italian nun, who founded the Poor Clares according to the rules and teachings of her contemporary, St. Francis of Assisi.

 St. Clare became the patroness of good weather because her Spanish name, Clara, also referred to clearer skies after a storm.
-This formed the basis for the Filipino custom of offering chicken eggs to St. Clare to ensure good weather, as the Spanish word for egg white or albumen, claro, is also a pun on her name.
-Devotees participating in the rites would sometimes hold eggs as they sway to the fandango.
+This formed the basis for the Filipino custom of offering chicken eggs to St. Clare to ensure good weather, as the Spanish word for egg white or albumen, clara, is also a pun on her name.
+Devotees participating in the rites would sometimes hold eggs as they swayed to the fandango.

 The introduction of St. Clare by Spanish Franciscans as a replacement for pre-colonial Tagalog gods, especially the deity of conception Diyan Masalanta, transformed the old, animist Kasilonawan dancing ritual into the offering of the fandango to the saint to prevent or cure sterility in women.
 Eventually, St. Clare evolved into the patroness of individuals seeking a mate and to have children, particularly daughters.